LhetMagnan/alx-zero_day/0x03-git/README.md

-This is my first project for git
+This is my first project for git Thanks